-Detailed instructions on manually installing MediaWiki are provided in the following article:
+You can find detailed instructions on manually installing MediaWiki in the following article:

 Common add-ons to MediaWiki

-MediaWiki offers many different types of extensions which you can use to add further functionality and customization to your site.
+MediaWiki offers many different types of extensions that you can use to add further functionality and customization to your site.
 See the following article for further details:

 You can also add Google Analytics to your MediaWiki installation if you wish.
 See the following article for detailed instructions: